joseriveraphd/cyclistic_r_tableau/README.md

 <img src="cyclisticreport_files/totalrides_season.png" style="width:70.0%" />
 </p>

-A digital media campaign (e.g. e-mail newsletter) can educate Cyclistic users of bike-friendly summer events (e.g. festivals, parks, etc), particularly near Navy Pier (one of Chicago’s most popular tourist destinations).
-Navy Pier and recreational events along the coast should be highlighted given the popularity of Streeter & Grand Ave station, which is explained below.
+A digital media campaign (e.g. e-mail newsletter) that focuses on bike-friendly summer events (e.g. festivals, parks, etc), particularly near Navy Pier (one of Chicago’s most popular tourist destinations), might be useful.
+We leave this to the Marketing team to decide.
+Navy Pier and recreational events along the coast can also be highlighted given the popularity of Streeter & Grand Ave station, which is explained below.

-Digital communications during winter would change to retain customer loyalty during winter months.
+Digital communications during winter could change to retain customer loyalty during winter months.
 These riders can be targeted based on geospatial location data as seen below.

-## Segment the e-mail list based on geospatial data and number of rides per station
+## Grouping customers based on geospatial data and number of rides per station

 In order to increase the effectiveness of the campaign, we can target segments of customers.
+In this analytic report, we are only looking at trends that are visually apparent.

+I recommend the Data Science team follow-up with more rigorous clustering analysis.

-Based on geospatial data we identify two segments of bike stations for each customer type (casual rider vs annual member):
+Based on geospatial data we identify two groups of bike stations for each customer type (casual rider vs annual member):

 1. Group 1: Stations away away from the shore
 2. Group 2: Stations near the shore (e.g. Navy Pier, Michigan Ave,